Updated April 11, 2022

 UB currently offers an Army ROTC program in conjunction with Canisius College.
 This program allows all qualified individuals to achieve an officer’s commission into the US Army, Army Reserves or National Guard.

 To help close gaps in the quality of health care received by veterans and their families, the UB School of Social Work and the UB School of Nursing have collaborated to form Joining Forces-UB.
 Under this project, UB has develop a comprehensive veteran care educational program for nursing and social work students and is improving training and service delivery for health care providers who serve veterans and military families.

-UB’s version of this national “Joining Forces” initiative, launched by First Lady Michelle Obama and Jill Biden in 2010, aims to improve health and mental health outcomes for veterans and military families by training graduate social work and nursing students to work effectively with these individuals.
+UB’s version of this national “Joining Forces” initiative, launched by former First Lady Michelle Obama and Jill Biden in 2010, aims to improve health and mental health outcomes for veterans and military families by training graduate social work and nursing students to work effectively with these individuals.
 The project includes educational programs in both the Master of Social Work (MSW) and Doctor of Nursing Practice (DNP) programs.